kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 18: December 10, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Worked in a Gradient Backgrond project that I tried to do by myself and it is very efficient that way.

+**Thoughts**: That's the last project using the DOM I guess.
+It wasn't that bad.
+I know once I get to the React section I will be getting back to events and stuff.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/9eef279ed100edd2fe8c1141c8909ded72b133ec)

+---

 ### Day 17: December 9, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Continue the DOM Manipulation section.(Event Listeners, callback functions) + Todo list (Shopping app)